lycheeverse/lycheeverse.github.io/src/content/docs/recipes/wikilinks.md

 Tools like e.g. [Obsidian](https://obsidian.md/) use the second (bad) form of link, using only the file name without path or file extension.

-Lychee has no possibility of determining the correct path for this file as it could be:
+lychee has no possibility of determining the correct path for this file as it could be:

 - in the same directory
 - in a subdirectory